mhausenblas/kruiser/README.md

 ## Prerequisites

-Below assumes you've created a namespace `kruiser`, for example like so:
+Below sections assume you've created a namespace `kruiser`, for example like so:

 ```bash
 $ kubectl create namespace kruiser
 ```

-The gRPC demo service used throughout here is [mhausenblas/yages](https://github.com/mhausenblas/yages), a simple echo service.
+The gRPC demo service used throughout here is a simple echo service: [mhausenblas/yages](https://github.com/mhausenblas/yages).

-As a generic gRPC client, we use [fullstorydev/grpcurl](https://github.com/fullstorydev/grpcurl) here which you can either install locally (if you have Go) or as a container using [quay.io/mhausenblas/gump:0.1](https://quay.io/repository/mhausenblas/gump?tag=0.1&tab=tags).
+As a generic gRPC client we use [fullstorydev/grpcurl](https://github.com/fullstorydev/grpcurl) here which you can either install locally (if you have Go) or as a container using [quay.io/mhausenblas/gump:0.1](https://quay.io/repository/mhausenblas/gump?tag=0.1&tab=tags).

 ## gRPC service and standalone NGINX proxy